FG-AI4H/health-aiaudit-platform/docs/README.md

 For any questions about the platform and the codebase, please contact elora.schoerverth@hhi.fraunhofer.de.

 ### Credit <!-- {docsify-ignore} -->
 We want to thank the [EvalAI](https://github.com/Cloud-CV/EvalAI)  team from CloudCV for providing their open-source code.
-In this documentation we will refer in part to their [documentation](https://evalai.readthedocs.io/en/latest/).
+In this documentation, we will refer in part to their [documentation](https://evalai.readthedocs.io/en/latest/).